Fetch JWST TSO programs from STScI

 from gen_tso import catalogs as cat

-from gen_tso.utils import KNOWN_PROGRAMS, ROOTS
+from gen_tso.utils import KNOWN_PROGRAMS, ROOT

 # Default csv file